 Histamine-mediated angioedema is the most common and is secondary to mast-cells and basophil activation.

 Bradykinin-mediated angioedema (hereditary angioedema, acquired C1-inhibitor deficiency and angiotensin-converting enzyme inhibitor-associated angioedema).
 Allergic reactions and hives do not trigger this condition.
 C1-inhibitor is a regulator of complement and the contact system; if deficient or dysfunctional it causes activation of the contact system resulting in uncontrolled production of kallikrein leading to proteolysis of high-molecular-weight kininogen and bradykinin, leading to edema by increasing in vascular permeability.
+Bradykinin-mediated angioedema is seen in:

 C1 inhibitor is a serine protease inhibitor (SERPIN) C1 inhibitor deficiency is associated with SERPING 1 mutation or mutated genes which encode for metabolizing and functioning enzymes of bradykinin.
-Abnormal accumulation of C1 inhibitor in dominant harmful disease affect plasma levels of hereditary angioedema type 1.
+Abnormal accumulation of C1 inhibitor in dominant harmful disease affects plasma levels of hereditary angioedema type 1.

 The presentation can be acute or chronic.